cfshi/coronavirus/survey.awareness.md

 Primary/elementary school or less Some high school High school diploma or equivalency 	 Some college College or university degree Postgraduate or professional degree (e.g. Master's, MD, PhD)	 I don’t know/I prefer not to answer

+4. What is your employment status?

+Still at school Self employed Part-time employed Full-time employed Homemaker/full-time parent Unemployed/seeking work Prefer not to answer

-4. What is your relationship status?
+5. What is your relationship status?

 Single, never married Single, divorced/separated/widowed In a relationship/married and cohabiting In a relationship/married but living apart Other:

-5. What is your employment status?

-Still at school Self employed Part-time employed Full-time employed Homemaker/full-time parent Unemployed/seeking work Prefer not to answer

-6. Where have you been living during the last six months?
+6. Where do you live now?

 Canada		 United States of America Central/South America Europe South East Asia Far East Asia Middle East	 Africa	 Other:

 7. What is your ethnicity?
 White	 Native/Aboriginal	 Black (e.g., African, Caribbean)	 Mixed race - White and Black	 Mixed race - other	 Central-South American	 Far East Asian (e.g, Chinese, Korean, Japanese, Taiwanese)	 South East Asian (e.g, Filipino.
 Vietnamese,, Indonesian)	 South Asian (e.g., East Indian, Pakistani, Bangladeshi, Sri Lankan)
-Middle Eastern/Arabian Other ethnic group Prefer not to say
+Middle Eastern/Arabian (e.g., Arabs, Egyptians, Turks)  Other ethnic group Prefer not to say

 8. Who are you currently living with?